sofienabseth/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 * Open pneumothorax when an occlusive dressing allows air into, but not out of, the pleural space

 # Epidemiology
-Primary spontaneous pneumothorax mostly occurs in 20-30 years of age.
+Primary spontaneous pneumothorax (PSP) mostly occurs in 20-30 years of age.
 The incidence of PSP in the United States is 7 per 100,000 men and 1 per 100,000 women per year[5].
 The majority of recurrence occurs within the first year, and incidence ranges widely from 25% to 50%.
 The recurrence rate is highest over the first 30 days.

-Secondary spontaneous pneumothorax is more seen in old age patients 60-65 years.
+Secondary spontaneous pneumothorax (SSP) is more seen in old age patients 60-65 years.
 The incidence of SSP is 6.3 and 2 cases for men and women per 100,000 patients, respectively.
 The male to female ratio is 3:1.
 COPD has an incidence of 26 pneumothoraces per 100,000 patients.[6]
 The risk of spontaneous pneumothorax in heavy smokers is 102 times higher than non-smokers.

 The leading cause of medically induced (iatrogenic) pneumothorax is transthoracic needle aspiration (usually for biopsies), and the second leading cause is central venous catheterization.
 These occur more frequently than spontaneous pneumothorax, and their number is increasing as intensive care modalities are advancing.
 The incidence of iatrogenic pneumothorax is 5 per 10,000 admissions in the hospital.